 - Relationship Challenges

 Swingers should have a strong relationship to rely upon.
 If the relationship is suffering, swinging is not likely to improve it.
-This is why, to effectively handle challenges, a couple often needs to pull back from the lifestyle and work on resolving their own personal relationship issues with any of the extra complications swinging can introduce.
+This is why, to effectively handle challenges, a couple often needs to pull back from the lifestyle and work on resolving their personal relationship issues with any of the extra complications swinging can introduce.
 Life can become too complicated and stressful.
 Instead of trying to juggle it all, your relationship and happiness can flourish when you simplify things.
 You can always add things back into the mix later when you have free time & energy to share.

 - Growing Too Old

-This actually isn’t a common reason for stepping back from swinging as much as it is a common worry among some swingers.
-In reality, there are many mature swingers who are 50+ and 60+ years old including many seniors starting to swing.
+This isn’t a common reason for stepping back from swinging as much as it is a common worry among some swingers.
+In reality, many mature swingers are 50+ and 60+ years old including many seniors starting to swing.
 With the helpful assistance of ED pills, performance is less of a concern for mature men.
 With the advances in nutrition, fitness, and even cosmetic surgery, swingers can look vibrant & sexy beyond their years.
 Living a healthy life & avoiding sun damage with sunblock can truly make us look many years younger.
 Besides veteran swingers know that true sexiness comes more from fun & confident attitudes.
 Here are some tips for overcoming thoughts of insecurity over younger swingers.